-78. Sampling of water
+44. Sampling of water

-- (1) The municipality may take samples of water obtained from a source, authorised in terms of section 6 or 7 of the Act, other than the water supply system for domestic purposes and cause the samples to be tested for compliance with any national standards prescribed in terms of section 9 of the Act. - (2) The prescribed charge for the taking and testing of the samples referred to in subsection (1) shall be paid by the person to whom approval to use the water for potable water was granted in terms of section 6(1) of the Act.
+- (1) The Municipality may take samples of water obtained from a source, authorized in terms of sections 6 or 7 of the Act, other than the water supply system for domestic purposes and cause the samples to be tested for compliance with any national standards prescribed in terms of section 9 of the Act. - (2) The prescribed charge for the taking and testing of the samples referred to in sub-section (1) shall be paid by the person to whom approval to use the water for potable water was granted in terms of section 6(1) of the Act.

-79. Supply of non-potable water by municipality
+45. Supply of non-potable water by municipality

-- (1) The municipality may on application in terms of section 3 agree to supply non-potable water to a consumer, subject to such terms and conditions as the municipality may impose. - (2) Any supply of water agreed to in terms of subsection (1) shall not be used for domestic or any other purposes, which, in the opinion of the municipality, may give rise to a health risk. - (3) No warranty, expressed or implied, shall apply to the purity of any non-potable water supplied by the municipality or its suitability for the purpose for which the supply was granted. - (4) The supply of non-potable water shall, both as to condition and use, be entirely at the risk of the consumer, who shall be liable for any consequential damage or loss arising to himself, herself or others arising directly or indirectly there from, including the consequences of any bona fide fault of the municipality or the malfunction of a treatment plant.
+- (1) The Municipality may on application in terms of section (3) agree to supply non-potable water to a consumer, subject to such terms and conditions as the Municipality may impose. - (2) Any supply of water agreed to in terms of sub-section (1) shall not be used for domestic or other purposes, which, in the opinion of the Municipality, may give rise to a health risk. - (3) No warranty, expressed or implied, shall apply to the purity of any non-potable water supplied by the Municipality or its suitability for the purpose for which the supply was granted. - (4) The supply of non-potable water shall, both to condition and use, be entirely at the risk of the consumer, who shall be liable for any consequential damage or loss arising to himself, herself or others arising directly or indirectly there from, including the consequences on any bona fide fault of the Municipality or the malfunction of a treatment plant.